 Mina Mina Jukurrpa (Mina Mina Dreaming) – Janyinki

-Janyinki is also associated with a number of other Dreamings, including ‘nyirnkilya Jukurrpa’ (death adder [Acanthopis Pyrrhus] Dreaming), and night parrot [Pezoporus occidentalis] Dreaming.
-Janyinki is also an important location for mens’ ceremonies, knowledge of which is largely protected and cannot be revealed.
+The women went on to Janyinki, a Jukurrpa site which is also associated with ‘nyirnkilya Jukurrpa’ (death adder [Acanthopis Pyrrhus] Dreaming) and night parrot [Pezoporus occidentalis] Dreaming.
+Janyinki is an important location for mens’ ceremonies; knowledge of this location is largely protected and cannot be revealed.

-In Warlpiri paintings, traditional iconography is used to represent the Jukurrpa and other elements.
-In many paintings of this Jukurrpa, sinuous lines are used to represent the ‘ngalyipi’ (snake vine).
-Circles and roundels are used to represent the ‘jintiparnta’ (desert truffle) that the women gathered for sustenance on their long journey across the desert, and straight lines are used to represent the ‘karlangu’ (digging sticks).
+In contemporary Warlpiri paintings, traditional iconography can be used to represent the Jukurrpa, particular sites, and other elements.
+In paintings of the Mina Mina Jukurrpa, sinuous lines are often used to represent ‘ngalyipi’ (snakevine).
+Circles and roundels can represent the ‘jintiparnta’ (desert truffle) that the women collected as they travelled, and straight lines are used to represent the ‘karlangu’ (digging sticks).